BIMSBbioinfo/maui/readme.md

 Multi-omics Autoencoder Integration (**maui**) is a python package for multi-omics data analysis.
-It is based on a bayesian latent factor model, with inference done using artifiaial neural networks.
+It is based on a bayesian latent factor model, with inference done using artificial neural networks.
 For details, check out our pre-print on bioRxiv: https://www.biorxiv.org/content/early/2018/11/12/464743

 ## Installation